 Suicide is considered a serious public health problem by the World Health Organization and the Centers for Disease Control and Prevention (CDC).
-Nationwide, 132 Americans die by suicide each day, and in Wisconsin, suicide rates increased by 40% between 2000 and 2017.
+The American Foundation for Suicide Prevention states that on average, 130 Americans die by suicide each day, and in Wisconsin, suicide rates increased by 40% between 2000 and 2017.
 Recent data from the National Institute of Mental Health showed there were more than 2 1/2 times as many suicides in the United States as homicides.

 If your friend or loved one talks to you about suicidal thoughts, it can feel frightening and figuring out how to respond can be overwhelming.
 But it is important to realize that suicides are often preventable and by learning how to react, you could help save a life.
 Andrew Schramm, PhD, debunks four myths about suicide.
 He is a trauma psychologist with the Froedtert & MCW Trauma Center, eastern Wisconsin’s only adult Level I Trauma Center.
 He is also president of the Wisconsin Chapter of the American Foundation for Suicide Prevention.